spyrit/LightCsv/README.md

 ### Configuration : Dialect class

 Instead of giving directly an array to the CsvReader or CsvWriter constructor, you can create a Dialect object, use setter methods to change parameters and pass it to the CsvReader (or CsvWriter) :

+*Be careful, the options 'force_encoding_detect', 'skip_empty' and 'trim' decrease significantly the performances*

 ```php
 use Spyrit\LightCsv\Dialect;